Bordeaux City Guide

 Weather and climate

 Bordeaux enjoys a temperate oceanic climate, characterized by mild winters and warm, pleasant summers.
-Influenced by the nearby Atlantic Ocean, the city experiences relatively high humidity and consistent rainfall throughout the year, though conditions rarely reach extremes.
+Influenced by its proximity to the Atlantic Ocean and the Gironde estuary, the weather is generally soft and balanced, though it remains famously changeable.

 Loading weather…